sergehas/playwright-starter/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on the Playwright CLI use `npx playwright help` or go check out the [Playwright CLI Overview](https://playwright.dev/docs/running-tests#command-line) page.

 ## links